megh-0610/auto_ppt_generator/README.md

 ## 📦 Output

 * Presentation saved in `outputs/`
-* Includes slides with content + images
+* Includes slides with content

 ---